-The goal of this course is to teach basic language related to medical science and allied health professions; word analysis, construction, pronunciation, spelling, definition, and use of terms pertaining to anatomy, pathology, abbreviations, and medical procedures.
-This course is taught in hybrid format; in which students obtain information from their textbook, WebCT or supplemental materials provided by the instructor.
+The goal of this course is to teach basic language related to medical science and health science professions; word analysis, construction, pronunciation, spelling, definition, and use of terms pertaining to anatomy, pathology, abbreviations and medical procedures.
+This course is taught in hybrid format; in which students obtain information from their textbook, Blackboard or supplemental materials provided by the instructor.

 300 Introduction to Health Informatics (3)

 This course is an introduction into the profession of health record administration.
 We will explore the origin, uses, and content of health records.
 The accreditation, certification and licensure standards applicable to health records will also be discussed.
 After a basic foundation of health information management has been established, we will discuss the evolution of the paper medical record to electronic healthcare, the role telemedicine plays in that evolution, the use of a personal health record in healthcare delivery, ethical and the legal issues surrounding e-health.
 In addition, we will explore and discuss the importance in determining the user's needs, evaluating risks, benefits and barriers to the system.

 This course examines the US court system, legal terminology and legal procedures.
 Specific emphasis will be on healthcare legislation and regulations, including confidentiality, privacy, control and use of protected health information; professional and practice related ethical issues, informed consent, torts, negligence, and the legalities of the electronic and other health related documentation.

 320 Health Data Management (3)

 Descriptive and vital statistics; reporting requirements; definitions and formulas for computing hospital and public health statistics; epidemiology concepts, data abstracting and display techniques.
 Additional topics include case mix classification and analysis; meaningful use, exploration of an electronic record, techniques of sampling and weighted averages, introduction to data warehousing, data mining, and basic research principles.